sergiogomez100000/Team-Profile-Generator/README.md

 Easy to use just open the repostiory in your Code Editor, open the integrated terminal and input node index.js .

 ## Tests
-You can run tests by inputing in the intergrated terminal npm run test
+You can run tests by inputing in the intergrated terminal npm run test.

 ## Links
-You can see a link to my video going through the process here() and a link to my Github repository here().
+You can see a link to my video going through the process here() and a link to my Github repository here(https://github.com/sergiogomez100000/Team-Profile-Generator).